ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>TypeScript and JavaScript have continuously progressed over the last years, and some of the practices we built over the last decades have…</blockquote>

 <h3>4.
-Build Unstoppable Distributed Systems with TypeScript and gRPC - <a href="https://medium.com/devsphere/build-unstoppable-distributed-systems-with-typescript-and-grpc-d55b70654120" target="_blank" rel="noopener noreferrer">link</a></h3>
+Little Typescript Tip: A Better(?)
+Way to create Union of Literal Types - <a href="https://medium.com/gitconnected/little-typescript-tip-a-better-way-to-create-union-of-literal-types-d5264ac26803" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DevSphere`**
+✍️ **posted by `Level Up Coding`**

-<blockquote>Ever wrestled with REST APIs in a distributed system?
-Sure, they’re simple on paper.
-But when systems grow, and teams need tight…</blockquote>
+<blockquote>Union types are pretty unique to Typescript and we use a union of literal types to get a enum-like behavior with strings.</blockquote>

 <h3>5.
 TypeScript Interview Questions - <a href="https://medium.com/@nabendu82/typescript-interview-questions-80d4bb1e9733" target="_blank" rel="noopener noreferrer">link</a></h3>